 The afternoon was spent at Marcus Crew Cooler Fete, not too far from the Flatbush Junction.
 The event was in a nice venue with two floors, but talk about HOT!
 The AC didn’t work at all and we sweat the majority of the time.
 Despite the heat, the DJs played a great mix of soca and reggae tunes and I honestly enjoyed every minute of it.
 One minus of the event was the fact that it was a cooler fete, but NO COOLERS or ice PERMITTED.
 Luckily, I went with smart women and we ended up loading the ice in our chasers and funneled the drinks in.
 Problem solved.
 I’d definitely attend Marcus Crew Cooler Fete again.

 Labor Day Sunday – Throw Powder Fete

-I celebrated J’ouvert at Throw Powder Fete around the corner from Soca Village on Ralph.
+I celebrated J’ouvert at Throw Powder Fete around the corner from Soca Village.
 This was my first J’ouvert in NY and I had ah time!
-A combo of paint, powder, good friends, good vibes and performances by Soca artists Talpree and Skinny Banton made it exceptionally fun.
+A combo of paint, powder, good friends, good vibes, and performances by Soca artists Talpree and Skinny Banton made it exceptionally fun.

 Labor Day Monday – Machel Monday

 Three down, one more to go.
 Our last fete was to see Mr. Fete himself Machel Montano at Pulse 48.
 When we walked in, we saw the last portion of Grenadian artist Mr. Killa and Dancehall King Beenie Man’s performance.
 Having seen Machel perform many times before, I found this performance very rushed and pretty boring.
 It was his last show for Labor Day weekend and it felt that way.
 He himself said this Labor Day was his busiest yet.
 Between performing, he promoted his new hat line at the New Era store in SoHo and did several radio interviews.